 6.1 Rapporteur responsibilities

-A rapporteur has been delegated responsibility for the detailed study of one or more Questions or parts of a Question with a clear mandate.
+A rapporteur has been delegated responsibility for the detailed study of one or more Questions or parts of a Question with a clear mandate (as specified in the text of the Question available on the study group web page).
 Generally, these studies result in new or revised Recommendations, but rapporteurs should not feel under any obligation to prepare a Recommendation unless there is a clear need.
 Otherwise, work should be stopped ([ITU-T A.1], clause 2.3.3.7).
 As an expert, rapporteurs may give advice to delegates or assume the role of moderator for their Question in charge (mailing list discussions, electronic meetings, etc.).
 In principle, the rapporteur, upon accepting his role, is expected to have the necessary support of his organization to fulfil his commitment throughout the study period.

+Rapporteurs need to draft clear written terms of reference for any rapporteur group meetings that they plan to hold and submit them to the WP (or SG) for approval (see clause 8.1).

 Rapporteurs are also responsible for liaison with other related groups unless liaison rapporteur(s) are appointed ([ITU-T A.1], clause 2.3.3.6).

-NOTE – Rapporteurs representing Associates (of the study group) are limited in the scope of their duties, see [WTSA Res.
+NOTE 1 – Rapporteurs representing Associates (of the study group) are limited in the scope of their duties, see [WTSA Res.
 31].

+NOTE 2 – See clause 8.10 concerning liaison statements.

-Clause (check reference)6.2 Associate rapporteurs, liaison rapporteurs and editors
+6.2 Associate rapporteurs, liaison rapporteurs and editors

-Rapporteurs may propose the assignment of associate rapporteurs, liaison rapporteurs or editors to assist you.
-These are expected to be endorsed by the WP (or SG) ([ITU-T A.1], clause 2.3.3.3).
+Rapporteurs may propose the appointment of one or more associate rapporteurs, liaison rapporteurs or editors, whose appointments should then be endorsed by the relevant WP (or SG) These appointed experts assist the Rapporteur on various tasks, see for more details ([ITU-T A.1], clause 2.3.3.3).

 6.3 Need to follow correct procedure